GovTechSG/techpass-user-docs/docs/sign-up-and-onboard-to-techpass.md

   If you are already signed in to your WOG account, you can view the **Review Permissions**.

-  ?> If you are not signed in to your WOG account, you will be prompted to sign in to it first before proceeding further.
+  ?> If you are not signed in to your WOG account, you are prompted to sign in to it first before proceeding further.

   3. In **Review Permissions**, click **Accept**.

   ![after-accept-invitation-1](assets/images/onboarding/po-non-se/after-accept-invitation-1.png ':size=400')

-  ?> If you are not signed in to your WOG account while [accepting the invitation](#step-3-accept-techpass-invitation), you will be prompted to sign in before proceeding further.
+  ?> If you are not signed in to your WOG account while [accepting the invitation](#step-3-accept-techpass-invitation), you are prompted to sign in before proceeding further.

   4. Ensure the organisational email address you used while signing up or requesting for the TechPass account is displayed as username.
   5. Click **Next** to configure and verify MFA for TechPass account.